pmlrsg/arsf_dem_scripts/doc/source/scripts.rst

    finding hyperspectral navigation files will print warning but continue and produce a DEM much larger than is required.
-If the DEM is not required for APL you can use the flag '--lidar_bounds', which only uses the bounds of the lidar data, not navigation files plus a buffer of 2000 m.
+If the DEM is not required for APL you can use the flag '--lidar_bounds', which only uses the bounds of the lidar data, not navigation files plus a buffer of 2000.0 m.

-   'create_dem_from_lidar' was created by ARSF-DAN at Plymouth Marine Laboraty (PML) and is made available under the terms of the GPLv3 license.
+   'create_dem_from_lidar' was created by ARSF-DAN at Plymouth Marine Laboratory (PML) and is made available under the terms of the GPLv3 license.

    positional arguments: